kaebmoo/thingscontrol/README.md

 read.netpie.profile - read timer profile (topic = profile) from netpie. the timer profile is day of week, start time (3 profiles, enable/disable), on time (minute 1-59) in pattern 0123456TTTHHMMHHMMHHMM01 ; 0123456 is day of week (Sun, Mon, Tue, Wed, Thu, Fri, Sat) int on enable and F for disable, TTT is start time enable or disable (F), HHMM is star time, and 01 is on timer (minute). and generate crontab for schedule timer on raspberry pi.

+thingsontimer.c - on and off relay board with delay time and update status (on/off) to netpie use with status-update.c // status_update("ON") or status_update("OFF");

-thingson.c - on/off relay board and update status (on/off) to netpie use with status-update.c // status_update("ON");
+thingson.c - on relay board and update status (on) to netpie use with status-update.c // status_update("ON");

+thingsoff.c - off relay board and update status (off) to netpie use with status-update.c // status_update("OFF");

 status-update.c - update status (topic = status)